 3) Canada has two official languages, English and French.

-While English is spoken widely across the country, if you’re travelling through Quebec and some other parts of Eastern Canada like New Brunswick, you’re more likely to hear French being spoken.
+While English is spoken widely across the country if you’re traveling through Quebec and some other parts of Eastern Canada like New Brunswick, you’re more likely to hear French being spoken.
 The French dialect spoken in Canada also differs from France, so don’t be surprised if French Canadians speak differently.
-When the French colonized Canada, their dialect never changed as much it did in France.
+When the French colonized Canada, their dialect never changed as much as it did in France.
 Friends of mine from France have told me that Canadians speak a very “weird” sort of French and that they find it amusing that we speak such an old dialect.